BE WILDER MAN + is a two-hour workshop offered to small groups of about 20 children between 5 and 7 years old.

 Rather than passively watching a performance, it’s about actively participating and dealing with the theme of ‘the strange’.

-Performance (varying occupation): Amber Goethals, Lotte Vaes, Karolien De Bleser, Liesje De Backer, Anna Vercammen, Evelien Van Hamme
+Cast (varying occupation): Amber Goethals, Lotte Vaes, Karolien De Bleser, Liesje De Backer, Anna Vercammen, Evelien Van Hamme

 Philosophical support and guidance: Ilse Daems and Eef Cornelissen